chanks06/grocery-db/README.md

 * Could I use an LLM to help me categorize every item (categories: produce, dairy, meat, sundries, etc ?)

 * Could I create a grocery template list from this data, i.e. the 20 most frequently purchased items?

+* What do I buy, and from where do I buy it ?